OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-18.md

 For whoever does these things is detestable to the Lord; and because of these detestable practices, the Lord your God will drive out those nations before you.

 ## Deuteronomy 18:13
-You must be blameless before the Lord your God.
+You must conduct yourselves with complete integrity before the Lord your God.

 ## Deuteronomy 18:14
 The nations you will dispossess listen to soothsayers and diviners, but as for you, the Lord your God has not permitted you to do so.